medialab/ural/README.md

 #### ensure_protocol

-A function checking if the url has a protocol, and adding the given one if there is none.
+Function checking if the url has a protocol, and adding the given one if there is none.

 ```python
 from ural import ensure_protocol